-RG 000.195 Under Rule 2.4.10, you must have a business continuity plan.
-We would expect that the plan would incorporate the use of a secondary site and should be designed to ensure that critical information technology systems can resume operations within a short period of time (e.g. two hours) following disruptive events.

-RG 000.196 We would expect your business continuity plan to be designed to enable you to complete your operations by the end of the day of the disruption, even in cases of extreme circumstances.
-We also expect your plan to include:

-- all business processes, escalation procedures and related systems that are critical to ensuring the continuity of your services as a trade repository, including any relevant outsourced services and the trade repository strategy, policy and objectives towards the continuity of these processes; - (b) the arrangements you have in place with other financial market infrastructures, including other trade repositories;
+- RG 249.199 Under Rule 2.4.10, you must have a business continuity plan.
+We would expect that the plan would incorporate the use of a secondary site and should be designed to ensure that critical information technology systems can resume operations within a short period of time (e.g. by the end of the day on which the disruption occurred) following disruptive events. - RG 249.200 We would expect your business continuity plan to be designed to enable you to complete your operations by the end of the day of the disruption, even in cases of extreme circumstances.
+We also expect your plan to include: - (a) all business processes, escalation procedures and related systems that are critical to ensuring the continuity of your services as a trade repository, including any relevant outsourced services and the trade repository strategy, policy and objectives towards the continuity of these processes;

-- (c) the arrangements you have in place to ensure a minimum service level of the critical functions, and the expected timing to complete the full recovery of those processes; - (d) the maximum acceptable recovery time for the business processes and systems; - (e) the procedures to deal with incident logging and reviews; - (f) a testing program and the results of any tests; - (g) the number of alternative technical and operational sites available, their location, the resources when compared with the main site, and the business continuity procedures in place if alternative sites need to be used; and - (h) information access to a secondary business site to allow staff to ensure the continuity of the service if a main office location is not available;

-RG 000.197 We expect that you would regularly test these arrangements.
+- (b) the arrangements you have in place with other FMIs, including other trade repositories; - (c) the arrangements you have in place to ensure a minimum service level of the critical functions, and the expected timing to complete the full recovery of those processes; - (d) the maximum acceptable recovery time for the business processes and systems; - (e) the procedures to deal with incident logging and reviews; - (f) a testing program and the results of any tests; - (g) the number of alternative technical and operational sites available, their location, the resources when compared with the main site, and the business continuity procedures in place if alternative sites need to be used; and - (h) information access to a secondary business site to allow staff to ensure the continuity of the service if a main office location is not available. - RG 249.201 We expect that you would regularly test these arrangements.